 2. Make Sure the Firm Understands Your Needs

 You may want to sell your business, but it will still be an emotional time for you.
-You need to ensure that the business broker you choose will understand your needs and goals, and why you are selling your business.
+Business owners want a broker that understands the difficulty of selling a business the owner has put years of hard work into, so you need a business broker that will understand your needs and goals, and why you are selling your business.
 This will allow them to create a marketing strategy that is right for you and your situation.
 You will also need to review the strengths and weaknesses of your business with the broker, so you will need to feel comfortable with them and be able to place your full trust in them.

 3. Make Sure the Firm Outlines Their Sales Strategy

-There is a reason you are choosing a brokerage firm to sell your company for you.
-The firm should have extensive experience marketing businesses, locating buyers, and then vetting each buyer to ensure they are a good candidate for a business.
+There is a reason you are choosing a business broker to sell your company for you.
+The broker and firm should have extensive experience marketing businesses, locating buyers, and then vetting each buyer to ensure they are a good candidate for a business.

 Always ask any business broker you speak to about advertising strategies, what dynamic and static marketing activities they utilize, and the effectiveness of those strategies.
 The brokerage firm you choose should use a wide variety of resources within their advertising strategy, including both online and offline tactics to find the buyer you need.
 Also ask about the firm’s screening process and how it narrows potential buyers down to serious prospects, including how the firm will protect your confidence when speaking to prospective buyers.
 When performed effectively, advertising your business for sale means you will share confidential details of your business with more qualified buyers, which is important.

 Call Our Business Brokerage Firm to Get the Help You Need